2013 Infiniti JX Interior

 - "But thumbs-down to Infiniti for requiring the purchase of the $4,550 Premium Package in order to get most of the other packages and options (especially since JX comes in only one trim level). … So you’re forced to either accept the base model virtually as is or pay heavily for packages/options." -- Consumer Guide

 The Infiniti JX seats seven people in three rows, fitting two across in the first and third rows and three across in the middle row.
 The standard front seats are heated and leather-upholstered.
-Reviewers find the front row more spacious than most of the JX’s competitors.
-Even though sun- and moonroofs usually cut down on head room, testers say that the Infiniti JX’s standard moonroof didn’t affect their head space at all.
-A few reviewers note that rearward visibility can be difficult, but that the standard rearview camera should help to mitigate that.
+Reviewers find the front row more spacious than the front rows in most of the JX’s competitors.
+Even though sun- and moonroofs usually cut down on headroom, testers say that the Infiniti JX’s standard moonroof doesn't affect their headroom at all.
+A few reviewers note that rearward visibility can be poor, but they add that the standard rearview camera should help to mitigate that.